Captain Wilbur Kelly

 On May 18, 1826, Kelly turned over control of the mill and village to his former employers the Brown and Ives Company.
 Now also working in the textile industry, Brown and Ives named their textile company the Lonsdale Company.
 Kelly was in turn hired by the Lonsdale Company as their head agent.
 He earned $500 a year for his services.
 Kelly began to purchase land and water rights along the Blackstone River.
 In all, he purchased about 435 acres from Scott’s Pond on the south to the Kelly dam on the north.

-Kelly lived in his home on Benefit Street for the rest of his life.
-His work as head agent propelled the Lonsdale Company to a leadership role in New England’s textile industry.
+Kelly was active in the Union Insurance Company of Providence.
+His role as head agent propelled the Lonsdale Company to even greater heights in New England’s textile industry.
 By his death in 1846, the Lonsdale Company was one of New England’s largest textile manufacturing companies.
-He rose from a poor child living in North Providence to a successful and prosperous man.

 People, Places and Stories